Cybersecurity Explained: What It Is & 13 Reasons Cybersecurity is Important

 Cyberattacks can lead to significant financial losses for both individuals and businesses.
 In 2022, an estimated 463 million individuals experienced a cyber crime.
 Over half of those individuals experienced financial loss as a result, at an average of $193 for US consumers.

-For businesses, the consequences of cyberattacks can be even more costly if they result in significant disruptions to their operations, lost customers and revenue, and regulatory fines.
+For businesses, the consequences of cyberattacks can be even more costly, potentially leading to operational downtime, lost customers and revenue, regulatory fines, and high remediation costs.

 Take the 2013 attack on Yahoo, for example.
 When hackers stole data from three billion users’ accounts, the company had to notify all of its users that their data was compromised.
 As the biggest known breach of a company’s computer network, it made global news.
 After disclosing another incident that took place in 2014 and affected 500 million accounts, Yahoo almost lost its acquisition deal altogether with Verizon and ultimately, $350 million was cut from the original offer.
 Yahoo also suffered additional financial losses in numerous lawsuits, regulatory investigations, and scrutiny from governing authorities that precipitated the breaches.